rcl-ssl/docs/api/post-certificate-test.md

 # Subscription Id

 Each request must include the **Subscription Id** of the user's subscription in the RCL Portal as a parameter in the request url.
-You can acquire the Subscription Id in the **Subscription Details** section in the RCL Portal.
+You can acquire the Subscription Id in the **Subscription Details** section in the RCL SSL Portal.

 ![install](../images/autorenew_configure/add_subscriptionid.png)